material-components/material-components-web/packages/mdc-ripple/README.md

 A ripple can be applied to a variety of elements to represent interactive surfaces.
 Several MDC Web components, such as Button, FAB, Checkbox and Radio, also use ripples.

-A ripple can be added to an element through either a JS or CSS-only implementation.
+A ripple can be added to an element through either a JavaScript or CSS-only implementation.
 When a ripple is initialized on an element using JS, it dynamically adds a `mdc-ripple-upgraded` class to that element.
 If ripple JS is not initialized but Sass mixins are included on the surface, the ripple uses a simpler CSS-only implementation which relies on `:hover`, `:focus`, and `:active`.

 ### CSS Classes